 Wednesday, 29th July, 2020 - 10:09

 Most people will be forgiven for thinking phones are made mainly of Glass, Plastic and Metal, and to some extent would be correct - these are the most common materials found in Mobile Phones.
 But did you know the glass on your phone contains aluminium oxide and silicon dioxide with an ultra-thin layer of indium tin oxide added so you can touch the screen without damaging it?
-Or that the Metals inside your phone include Aluminium alloys, Gold, Copper, Silver, Platinum and Tungsten? [iii] When taking into account the number of excess devices that are created yearly, this is a huge amount of wasted natural resources, not to mention the resources that are spent physically developing and gathering them.
+Or that the Metals inside your phone include Aluminium alloys, Gold, Copper, Silver, Platinum and Tungsten? [iii] When taking into account the number of devices that are created around the globe yearly, this is a huge amount of wasted natural resources, not to mention the resources that are spent physically developing and gathering them.
 One thing not commonly thought of is where these resources actually come from.[iv]
 Often materials such as Tungsten and Cobalt comes from conflict zones in places such as Africa and China, meaning the human cost as well as the environmental cost of these materials is high.
 Mining for more and more materials means destruction of natural habitats and endangering wildlife, as well as the labour costs as increased efforts are required to extract these materials, which usually equates to dangerous and low-paid work for the local populace.

 Some major phone companies do seem to be taking this onboard, and even trying to come up with their own buy back or trade in deals.
 For example, Apple, one of the world’s biggest phone manufacturers, have designed and created an iPhone disassembly robot called ‘Daisy’ which can disassemble 1.2 million devices per year.
 In 2018, it allowed Apple to refurbish 7.8 million devices.[vi]
 It sounds like an impressive number, but when you see that they sold 217.72 million devices in the same year, there’s still a very, very long way to go. [vii]